zapier/zapier-platform/packages/cli/README-source.md

 ## Authentication

 Most applications require some sort of authentication.
-The Zapier platform provides core behaviors for several authentication methods that might be used with your application, as well as the ability to configure or customize authentication further for certain methods.
+The Zapier platform provides core behaviors for several common authentication methods that might be used with your application, as well as the ability to customize authentication further.

-Data tied to authentication is included in the [bundle object](#bundle-object).
-Data used on an ongoing basis to authenticate requests is included in `bundle.authData`, while temporary values used in the establishment of [OAuth](#oauth1) and [Session auth](#session) are stored in `bundle.inputData`.
+When a user authenticates to your application through Zapier, a "connection" is created representing their authentication details.
+Data tied to a specific authentication connection is included in the [bundle object](#bundle-object) under `bundle.authData`.

 ### Basic